sowmilydutta/Lending_Club_Case_Study/README.md

 ## General Information
-> This project involves analyzing a loan dataset to understand and identify factors contributing to loan defaults.
-The dataset includes historical loan data from 2007 to 2011, detailing various attributes of borrowers and their loan outcomes.
-The primary goal is to leverage Exploratory Data Analysis (EDA) techniques to uncover patterns that indicate a higher risk of loan default.
-By identifying these patterns, the company can make informed decisions on loan approvals, interest rates, and risk management strategies.
+> The goal of this project is to analyze the dataset related to loans so that one can learn and identify various factors responsible for loan defaults.
+This dataset is a historical loan data from 2007 to 2011 that can be downloaded from Kaggle and contains many attributes of the borrower and their loan outcome.
+Main Utilization is to use Exploratory Data Analysis (EDA) techniques to find patterns which show higher chances of loan default.
+These patterns serve as the basis for its loan approval, interest rate and risk management decisions.
+>
 > ### Business Problem
-> The primary business problem addressed by this project is the identification of risky loan applicants who are likely to default on their loans.
-In the lending business, approving loans to high-risk applicants can lead to significant financial losses.
-Conversely, denying loans to creditworthy applicants results in missed business opportunities.
-This project seeks to strike a balance by identifying key indicators of loan default, which can help in making more informed lending decisions, reducing credit loss, and optimizing loan approval strategies.
+> The main business task that this project tackles: is to predict who will pay back their loan on time and who will not.
+Lending money to people who are likely not to repay you is a guaranteed way of financial loss for lending business.
+Alternately, turning down loans to creditworthy applicants represents forgone business.
+This project aims to accomplish a balance by pinpointing indicators of loan default, which can aid in a better-informed lending decision, minimize credit loss and optimize loan approval strategies.
+>
 > ### Business Understanding
-> The company specializes in offering various types of loans to urban customers and must decide on loan approvals based on applicant profiles.
-The two types of risks associated with loan decisions are:
+> A company specializing in loans for urban customers, and must approve or decline loan applications based on applicant profiles.
-> 1. **Credit Loss**: Loss incurred if a borrower defaults on repayment.
-> 2. **Business Loss**: Loss of potential business if a creditworthy applicant is denied a loan.
+> – The risks of a loan decision can be broken down into two types:
 >
+> 1. **Credit Loss**: The loss caused by default of the borrower.
+> 2. **Business Loss** :A Possible loss of business if a creditworthy applicant is declined loan.
+>
-> Understanding loan default drivers helps mitigate financial risks by allowing the company to adjust loan terms or reject high-risk applications.
+> By knowing the drivers of loan default, a company can modify loan terms or refuse high-risk applications, hedging financial risks.

 > ### Dataset Overview
 > The dataset includes: